 And even the following categories of food are wholly excluded during Lent:

 - oil and wine

-After the end of a rigorously observed fast, we are convinced that we are capable of fasting all year round as in Lent, in the sense of not doing anything that is not imbued with, not ennobled by, not glorified by the love of Christ.
+After the end of a rigorously observed fast, we are convinced that we can get quickly all year round, as in Lent, in the sense of not doing anything that is not imbued with, not ennobled by, not glorified by the love of Christ.

 Key Verse related to Lent

 “Even now,” declares the Lord, “return to me with all your heart, fasting and weeping and mourning.”
 Rend your heart and not your garments.
 Return to the Lord your God, for he is gracious and compassionate, slow to anger and abounding in love, and he relents from sending calamity.
 Who knows?
 He may turn and relent and leave behind a blessing—grain offerings and drink offerings for the Lord your God.”

 During Lent, Christians must show excellent spiritual care by renouncing animal foods.
 Moreover, they should elevate themselves spiritually through prayer along with good deeds, priests say.